Stable Object Placement Planning From Contact Point Robustness: Placement Planning from Static Robustness

-By placing an object in an assembly, at least one contact interface between objects is created.
-Any nondegenerate\footnote{In \cite{xiao_automatic_1993}, edge/vertex, vertex/vertex, and parallel edge/edge contacts are defined as being degenerate.} contact interface can be categorized into \cite{xiao_automatic_1993, ji_planning_2001}: \begin{itemize} \item face/face plane contact that fixes 3 DoFs, \item face/edge line contact that fixes 2 DoFs, \item edge/edge point contact that fixes 1 DoFs, and \item face/vertex point contact that fixes 1 DoFs. \end{itemize} At least three contact interfaces are necessary to constrain the object to a specific pose by fixing all 6 DoFs (degrees of freedom) \cite{ji_planning_2001}.
-However, placing the object will require that at least one DoF remains unconstrained such that the placement can be performed without collision.
-With two non-collinear contact interfaces, from one (e.g., with face/face interfaces) to four (e.g., with face/vertex interfaces) DoFs will remain unconstrained, satisfying the placement motion requirement.
-A third contact interface might be needed for stability under gravity, but does not necessarily need to be selected prior to the computation of the placement pose.
-Furthermore, in a face/face contact the normals must be opposed and in a face/edge contact the normal of the face must be orthogonal to the edge.
+By placing an object in an assembly, at least one contact interface between objects is created, which fixes some of the degrees of freedom (DoFs) of the object.
+Any nondegenerate\footnote{In \cite{xiao_automatic_1993}, edge/vertex, vertex/vertex, and parallel edge/edge contacts are defined as being degenerate.} contact interface can be categorized into \cite{xiao_automatic_1993, ji_planning_2001}: \begin{itemize} \item a face/face plane contact that fixes 3 DoFs, \item a face/edge line contact that fixes 2 DoFs, \item an edge/edge point contact that fixes 1 DoF, and \item a face/vertex point contact that fixes 1 DoF. \end{itemize} At least three contact interfaces are necessary to constrain the object to a specific pose by fixing all 6 DoFs \cite{ji_planning_2001}.
+However, to place an object successfully without inducing a collision, at least one DoF must remain unconstrained.
+With two non-collinear contact interfaces, from one (e.g., with face/face interfaces) to four (e.g., with face/vertex interfaces) DoFs will remain unconstrained, ensuring that the object can be placed without inducing a collision.
+A third contact interface might be needed to ensure stability under gravity, but the interface does not necessarily need to be selected prior to the computation of the placement pose.
+Furthermore, in a face/face contact situation, the normal vectors on each side of the contact interface must be opposed.
+In a face/edge contact, the normal vector of the face must be orthogonal to the contact edge.

-Our planning algorithm is summarized in \cref{algo:planning}, with each step described in greater detail in the following sections.
-With this proposal-based approach, it is expected that many candidates will turn out to be invalid, and that the process will need to be iterated several times before a stable, non-penetrating pose is found.
+Our approach is summarized by \cref{algo:planning}, with each step described in greater detail in the following sections.
+Our algorithm is based on sampling points on the assembly and on the object to place, and then defining a pose for the object based on the two sets of points.
+With this sampling-based approach, it is expected that many candidates will turn out to be invalid, and that the process will need to be iterated several times before a stable, non-penetrating pose is found.
 Each iteration therefore needs to be performed as quickly as possible.